 Old-Fashioned Chicken Soup

-Try Grandma's Chicken Soup, made the old-fashioned way.
-Ingredients include a whole chicken or a few pounds of chicken parts, carrots, celery, onion, herbs, and seasonings.
+This classic chicken soup is made the old-fashioned way.
+It starts with a whole chicken or a few pounds of chicken parts, simmered with carrots, celery, onion, and simple seasonings.

 Instant Pot Chicken Soup

-Instant Pot Chicken Soup with rendered chicken skin is a high-protein hot soup ready in under an hour!
-While the soup is cooking, I cook the chicken skin on very low heat for a crispy treat to serve with the soup.
+This Instant Pot chicken soup is a high-protein meal ready in under an hour.
+While the soup cooks, the chicken skin is rendered in a skillet and served on the side.

 Blackened Chicken Tacos